-Our board of directors has an audit committee and a compensation committee, each of which has the composition and the responsibilities described below.
-Our board of directors intends to form a corporate governance and nominating committee prior to the completion of this offering.
+Our board of directors has an audit committee, a compensation committee, and a corporate governance and nominating committee, each of which has the composition and the responsibilities described below.
+In addition, from time to time, special committees may be established under the direction of our board of directors when necessary to address specific issues.